 “It was the Stolen Sisters report that really blew the lid off of the issue of missing women and brought it out into the public,” says Brenda Anderson, a religious studies instructor at Luther College at the University of Regina.
 But it was Amber Redman, she admits, who really drew her into the issue… READ MORE

-“Concepts like freedom and flexibility and “ideas about everyday life and lifestyle” (241) have spurred the growth of what Lise Herslund calls a “rural creative class” (235): people like the Fergusons, well educated with highly developed skill sets, who choose rural areas for their businesses… READ MORE
+“Concepts like freedom and flexibility and ideas about everyday life and lifestyle have spurred the growth of what Lise Herslund calls a rural creative class: people like the Fergusons, well educated with highly developed skill sets, who choose rural areas for their businesses… READ MORE

-Marie is a dedicated and professional writer and has several thousand freelance articles to her credit (writing as Marie Powell, M.E.
+Marie is a dedicated and professional writer and has literally thousands of published freelance articles to her credit (writing as Marie Powell, M.E.
 Powell, and Marie Powell Mendenhall).
 Her writing has given her the opportunity to:

 - Tour Yann Martel’s Saskatoon